fex01/ansible-gitserver/README.md

 git_commit_user_name:
 git_commit_user_email:
 ```
-Additionally you have the option to have Ansible import repos from a backup location.
-For that follow the instructions in the the comments and set the following variables (after initial import the private key will be deleted from the new Git server, you have to delete the public key manually from your backup machine):
+Additionally my play has the option to have Ansible import repos from a backup location.
+For that follow the instructions in the comments and set the following variables (after initial import the private key will be deleted from the new Git server, you have to delete the public key manually from your backup machine):
 ```yml
 # working directory/group_vars/gitserver.yml

 git_private_key:
 git_repositories:
 ```

+Disclaimer: I ignored variable precedence in my explanations (if you set the same variable in multiple location, for example group_vars & host_vars, which value applies?), please look that up at [Ansible - Variable precedence: Where should I put a variable?][ansible-precedence].

 ### Going back to Start
 What?
 After having finally a running Git server?